yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/python/custom-auth-python-tutorial.md

 ---

 ## <a name="introduction"></a>Introduction
-This tutorial will walk you through using custom authentication for an API, using a Python plugin.
+This tutorial will guide you through the creation of a custom authentication plugin, written in Python.
+A custom authentication plugin allows you to implement your own authentication logic and override the default Tyk authentication mechanism.
+The sample code implements a very simple key check; currently it supports a single, hard-coded key.
+It could serve as a starting point for your own authentication logic.
 We have tested this plugin with Ubuntu 14.

 ## <a name="requirements"></a>Requirements